cysouw/diathesis/text/c04_reflexive.md

 ### Coreference without reflexive pronoun

 The reflexive pronoun *sich* undoubtedly plays a role in disambiguating reference in the third person.
-However, ambiguity remains with genitives [@Next a], which do not have a lexicalised reflexive pronoun in German.
-As a result, [@Next a] can both be interpreted as disjoined reference [@Next b] and as coreference [@Next c].
+However, ambiguity remains with genitives [@next a], which do not have a lexicalised reflexive pronoun in German.
+As a result, [@next a] can both be interpreted as disjoined reference [@next b] and as coreference [@next c].

 :::ex
 a.
 Er wäscht seine Haare.